puppetlabs/puppet-validator/README.md

                                         /var/log/puppet-validator if no filename is passed.
     -p, --port PORT                  Port to listen on.
 Defaults to 9000.
     -t, --theme THEMEDIR             Path to the theme directory.
+    -x, --csrf                       Protect from cross site request forgery.
+Requires code to be submitted for validation via the webpage.
+    -g, --graph                      Generate relationship graphs from validated code.
+Requires `graphviz` to be installed.

     -h, --help                       Displays this help

 #### Integrating with Middleware